RowlandOti/KokoKeyboard/README.md

 Calling `keyboard.registerEditText()` enables the specific `EditText` to use the custom keyboard.
 The first argument determines the type of keypad that will be used.
 Currently the options supported are `KokoKeyboardView.INPUT_TYPE_QWERTY` and `KokoKeyboardView.INPUT_TYPE_NUM`.
 We have various key types like `SquareKeyView` for normal `char` entry and `RectangularKeyView` to handle special actions.

+### Coming Soon

+- Availability as system-wide Android Keyboard.
+This will be achieved using `KeyInputMethodService` implementaion of `InputMethodService`.
+- Support for more special `char` and special actions like delet select, forward delete, mode change e.t.c
+- Support for customized look i.e themes.

 ### Developers
 <table>